 Squatting, also known as adverse possession, is a legal concept that pertains to occupying a property without the owner’s permission.
 In Colorado, the legal definition of squatting involves the act of someone living or taking up residence in a property that they do not own, have no legal right to, and without the consent or knowledge of the property owner.
 Squatting is considered an unauthorized use of another person’s property and is generally not protected under Colorado law.

 To address the issue of squatters in Colorado, property owners should be aware of their rights and take appropriate legal action to remove the unauthorized occupants from their property.
 This may involve filing a complaint with the local law enforcement, seeking a court order for eviction, or hiring legal counsel to navigate the complexities of the legal system.
-It is important for property owners to understand and assert their rights to protect their property from squatting.
+Property owners need to understand and assert their rights to protect their property from squatting.

 Call Now (818) 651-8166